Tools

 OpenClaw host exec modes

 tools.exec.mode is the normalized policy surface for host exec.
+Each mode resolves to an underlying security (allowlist strictness) and ask (prompt-on-miss) pair:

-Mode Behavior Use when
+Mode security / ask Behavior Use when

 For the full host exec policy, local approvals file, allowlist schema, safe bins, and forwarding behavior, see Exec approvals.